VA FileMan V. 22.2 Programmer Manual Banner

 A special lookup program can be written to facilitate selection from a particular file.
 If such a program is to be used, its name is stored at this location.

 NOTE: The lookup program reference cannot be a labeled entry point to a routine.
-The routine's name is stored without the up-arrow (^); it cannot begin with DI.
-See the "Advanced File Definition" chapter.
+The routine's name is stored without the caret (^); it cannot begin with DI.

 Field Identifiers